kspiliopoulos/NENN_Deep/README.md

 The numerical results of [9], done on MNIST [10], demonstrate that train and test accuracy monotonically increase as all the $\gamma_i$ increases to $1$.

-The conclusion is that being close to the mean-field normalization  $\gamma_1=\gamma_2=\gamma_3=1$  is clearly the optimal choice!!
-But, for this to be realized the learning rate has to be chosen appropriately based on a theoretically informed choice as demonstrated above.
+The conclusion is that being close to the mean-field normalization  $\gamma_1=\gamma_2=\gamma_3=1$  is clearly a great choice!!
+But, for this to be realized the learning rate has to be chosen appropriately based on the theoretically informed formulas provided above.

 The paper [9] has the formulas for the learning rates for deep neural networks of arbitrary depth.